jjwithanr/obsidian_bible_study/docs/Topics/leadership.md

 ### Barker on [Ezekiel 8:12](Ezekiel8#v.12)
 These leaders rationalized their activities by declaring that God did not see them nor was he present anymore.
 He had forsaken the land, as demonstrated by the deportations of 605 B.C. and 597 B.C.
 They denied the existence of God in direct opposition to his name: "the one who always is."
 They negated his omnipresence and omniscience, choosing to exchange "the glory of the immortal God for images made to look like ... birds and animals and reptiles" (Ro 1:23).
 In saying that God had forsaken the land, the elders repudiated his faithfulness to the Abrahamic covenant, his love for his chosen people, and his immutability.
 With this kind of rationalization, they permitted themselves to do anything they desired.
 If God did not exist, then no one need care about him.
 #barker

+# E.M.
+Bounds on Leaders
+He freely confesses that he and Charles are the first cause in this decline of holiness.
+The chief ones occupy positions of responsibility.
+As they go, so goes the church.
+They give color to the church.
+They largely determine its character and its work.

+The pastors come next in his catalogue.
+When the chief shepherds and those who are under them – the immediate pastors – maintain their advance in holiness, the panic will reach to the end of the line.
+As are the pastors, so the people will be, as a rule.
+If the pastors are prayerless, then the people will follow in their footsteps.
+If the preacher is silent about the work of holiness, then there will be no hungering and thirsting after holiness in the laymen.

+It may be repeated that small results – a low experience, a low religious life, and pointless, powerless preaching – always flow from a lack of grace.
+And a lack of grace flows from a lack of praying.
+Great grace comes from great praying.

+Prayer leaders are scarce.
+Prayer conduct is not counted as the highest qualification for offices in the church.
+#embounds